• Skip to primary navigation

 The texture and flavor are really perfect, and it makes a nice tall loaf with a crispy top.
 It has a warm, baking-spice flavor that can handle additions like nuts, raisins, and chocolate chips.

-But I think the main selling point is related to the zucchini.
-It uses a full 2 cups and the water doesn't need to be squeezed out.
+I think the main selling point is related to the yellow squash.
+This zucchini bread recipe uses a full 2 cups and the water doesn't need to be squeezed out.

 The original version of this recipe is from Deb Perelman at Smitten Kitchen and she says, "Some recipes tell you to grate zucchini just to wring it out, which, to me, is a monstrous extra step.
 This style of cake is called a quickbread; I take the “quick” to heart, and I see no reason to dry out your zucchini when the moisture within it is what makes zucchini bread great."

-This version is a merging of those two recipes, which I think ends up being the best zucchini bread recipe.
+This version is a merging of those two recipes while using yellow squash, which I think ends up being the best zucchini bread recipe.
 However, both other recipes are great and I encourage you to check them out too.

 • Smitten Kitchen's Ultimate Zucchini Bread